BlackWasp

 default command

-Using this structure, any number of conditions may be checked and only one condition's associated code will ever be executed.
+Using a ladder, any number of conditions may be checked and only one condition's associated code will ever be executed.
 However, the number of checks should not be too high as to make the code difficult to read.
 Note that although the structure is simply a series of nested if commands, the indentation is minimal to show that a ladder structure is in operation and to improve readability.

 int toTest = 5;